 New and renewing sales tax permittees sometimes get calls from vendors seeking to provide goods or services, but taxpayers have reported that within a week or two of starting business, the unsolicited calls diminish.

 Why does this happen?
 Texas law requires that the Comptroller's office provide this public information, which includes a permittee's telephone number.
 We receive requests each week for a list of businesses that have been issued new sales tax permits.
 We do not sell this information.
-Additionally, law prohibits us from asking requestors what they plan to do with the information.
+Additionally, the law prohibits us from asking requestors what they plan to do with the information.

 Of course, the Comptroller's office is committed to protecting your information; therefore, none of your confidential information is ever disclosed.
 For more information about the Texas Public Information Act formerly known as the Open Records Act, see our agency frequently asked questions about when our office should withhold records from the public.

 FEDERAL PRIVACY ACT - Disclosure of your Social Security number is required and authorized under law, for the purpose of tax administration and identification of any individual affected by applicable law, 42 U.S.C. §405(c)(2)(C)(i); Tex.
 Govt.
 Code §§403.011 and 403.078.
 Release of information on this form in response to a public information request will be governed by the Public Information Act, Chapter 552, Government Code, and applicable federal law.